Cardiovascular and Thoracic Surgery

 Robotic Thoracic Surgery

 Surgeries that take place in the chest can be invasive, requiring long incisions.
-However, a robotic-assisted, minimally invasive thoracic surgery only requires a few small incisions that can allow a doctor to see a complete view of your anatomy.
+However, cardiac and thoracic surgery can now be assisted by robots.
+A surgeon can see a complete view of your anatomy with minimal scarring.

 Location